-- Compare gear and kit prices from my top-ranked bike stores
+- Compare prices on in-stock cycling gear at 15 of my top-ranked stores

 SELECTION CRITERIA FOR ROAD CYCLING SHOES

-Normally, if a novel or unique design doesn’t make the gear perform better or reduce cost, it is wasted effort.
+Normally, if a novel or unique design doesn’t make the gear perform better or reduce cost, it is a wasted effort.
 With the look of shoes being important to some, design approaches can provide a distinctive or gotta-have look in the designer’s or buyer’s eyes.
 I can only point out but can’t judge a distinctive look with my admittedly blind-to-fashion sensitivities.
 You are the best judge of what looks best to you.

 I describe the criteria within each of the four groups here.

-Efficient power transfer is dependent on two things: 1) how stiff the outsole is and 2) how closely your shoe moves with your foot.
+Efficient power transfer depends on two things: 1) how stiff the outsole is and 2) how closely your shoe moves with your foot.
 With a stiff sole and a fit that holds your foot firmly to that shoe so that it moves with no wasted effort, you’ll transfer your power efficiently.
 Without a good fit or one that doesn’t hold everything but your toes in place, power will be lost somewhere between your foot and the pedal.

-Comfortably fitting power transfer really speaks to your ability to stay comfortable with that right fit over time, distance and different environmental conditions, not just when you try it on.
+Comfortably fitting power transfer really speaks to your ability to stay comfortable with that right fit over time, distance, and different environmental conditions, not just when you try it on.

 To keep a good fit comfortable, you need a shoe that will 1) be breathable enough to allow your feet to cool (keeping them warm is usually done through socks or overshoes, 2) not produce any hot spots or pressure points across the top of your midfoot or along the touchpoints between the bottom of your foot and insole and 3) allow you to adjust the fit for different situations like changing temperature, normally swelling feet, hill climbing and sprinting.

-It’s important to remember then that a good fit doesn’t guarantee comfort.
+It’s important to remember that a good fit doesn’t guarantee comfort.
 You can also be comfortable in shoes that don’t fit you very well.
 You need both fit and comfort well secured to a stiff outsole to get good power transfer over miles and miles of riding.

 Since everyone’s feet are a little different, I can only describe the cut or “last” characteristics of cycling shoes (for example: runs narrow, wide toe box, high arch, low volume forefoot, etc.) to help steer you to those that might best fit what you know to be the characteristics of your own feet.

-For the record, I wear a US men’s size 9.5 D width dress shoe which translates to a European 43.0 width in most cycling shoe models.
-Beyond my own experience, I’ve also used input from a cross-section of reviewers I trust who have feet of different sizes and shapes (though sadly most are men’s feet) rather than just offer you the response to these shoes of my own feet.
+For the record, I wear a US men’s size 9.5D width dress shoe, which translates to a European 43.0 width in most cycling shoe models.
+Beyond my own experience, I’ve also used input from a cross-section of reviewers I trust who have feet of different sizes and shapes (though sadly, most are men’s feet) rather than just offering you the response to these shoes of my own feet.